 July through October is when the warm water species show up, such as Spanish Mackerel, Speckled Trout, Croakers and Spot.
 All can be taken on light spinning tackle.
 Early July is when the "Reel Time" makes its trip to Cape Charles, Va and the Chesapeake Bay Bridge Tunnel for two weeks.
 We fish for Cobia, Sharks, Red Fish, Flounder, Trout and Spadefish.
 Call early to check dates.

-Back to Breezy Point for more live bait fishing until the fall migration of big Stripers starts around late October.
+Back to Turkey Point for more live bait fishing until the fall migration of big Stripers starts around late October.
 This is another chance to catch the Trophy Stripers that spend the summer in the ocean.

 |For live fishing reports check us out on facebook|